Performance-Based Earned Value

 "A Contract Requirement Rule for Program Managers," Nov.
 2015

-Recommends replacement of EVMS Standard ANSI/EIA-748 with Project Management Institute Standard, PMBOK® Guide.
+Recommends replacement of EVMS Standard EIA-748 with Project Management Institute Standard, PMBOK® Guide.
 (See PMBOK® Guide Excerpts)

-A Program Manager’s needs that are covered by PMBOK® Guide but are absent in ANSI-748 include:
+A Program Manager’s needs that are covered by PMBOK® Guide but are absent in EIAI-748 include:

 · Technical or product baseline